|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 |5/53, 2/24||England||v India||Southampton||27 Jul 2014||Test # 2132|

-For the first six years of James Anderson's international career, the best way to sum up his bowling was to paraphrase Mother Goose: when he's good, he's very, very good - and when he's bad he's horrid.
-Well, fairly horrid, anyway, because when the force was with him, he was capable of irresistible spells, seemingly able to swing the ball round corners at an impressive speed.
+For the first six years of Anderson's international career, the best way to sum up his bowling was to paraphrase Mother Goose: when he's good, he's very, very good - and when he's bad he's horrid.
+But when the force was with him, he was capable of irresistible spells, seemingly able to swing the ball round corners at an impressive speed.

 A career-best 11-wicket haul against Pakistan at Trent Bridge was the prelude to a breakthrough tour of Australia in the winter of 2010-11.
 Anderson arrived to a torrent of doubters, who recalled his forlorn performance on the preceding Ashes four years earlier, in which he had taken five wickets at 82.60.
 But he left with a series-sealing 24 scalps at 26.04, and a reputation transformed.